 Today’s work comes from an adapted myth — that of Icarus, who flew too close to the sun, and Daedalus, who built his faulty wings.

 “The myth of Icarus needs to be reversed.
 Icarus does not fly into the Sun; the Sun descends onto him.
 His waxwings do not melt under the Sun’s heat, casting him into the sea where he drowns; glaciers and polar ice caps melt and seas rise to engulf him where he stands.
 He has not ignored the instructions of his father, Daedalus; it was his father who broke the bond with the Earth that brought the Sun down and sent the seas washing onto land.
 Daedalus too will drown or succumb to the ills of overheating before water fills his lungs.
-The Sun indiscriminately passes judgment on everyone and everything, sets on the species and claims its full dominion over Earth.”Douglas Khan, “Reverse Icarus“
+The Sun indiscriminately passes judgment on everyone and everything, sets on the species and claims its full dominion over Earth.”Douglas Kahn, “Reverse Icarus“

 Published in “The Geologic Imagination“